 There is an abundance of things in life your kid needs to discover and learn about.

 Give time for your kid to do school work and play with siblings and allow your kids to explore other important aspects of life and discover other interests.

 Shouting at your kid is a very bad idea if you want to win his or her attention.

-While giving instructions and commands are what coaches do, shouting can be interpreted as anger.
+While giving instructions and commands is what coaches do, shouting can be interpreted as anger.

 Changing your tone when saying “stop” and “go” will help your child understand your message.

 In return, they will follow your instructions.

 After a while, you will need to apply some basic soccer rules such as not touching the ball during drills.

 Explain to him or her that the referee will not like it because it’s called “handball”.

-Also, teach proper kicking technique is very important in order to avoid injury in the future.
+Also, teaching proper kicking techniques is very important in order to avoid injury in the future.

 Using the toe when kicking is not the correct way to kick a soccer ball.

 These habits can be tough to break if you do not address in now and they will affect your kid’s performance in the future.

 15. Create challenges

 Creating challenges can sometimes bring the competitiveness out of your kid.

 Participate with your kid and encourage him or her to outdo you by achieving a specific task.